 Why This Matters

-• 29 ASSOCIATE DEGREE INSTITUTIONS IN ARKANSAS
+• 29 ASSOCIATE DEGREE-GRANTING INSTITUTIONS IN ARKANSAS

 In Arkansas, there are 29 community colleges that offer associate degree programs, according to College Navigator.